Supreme Court allows border restrictions for asylum seekers to continue for now

 The "current border crisis is not a COVID crisis," he wrote in his dissent.
 "And courts should not be in the business of perpetuating administrative edicts designed for one emergency only because elected officials have failed to address a different emergency.
 We are a court of law, not policymakers of last resort."

-Under Title 42, immigration authorities were able to quickly remove many of the migrants they encountered – without giving them a chance to ask for asylum protection or other protections under U.S. law.
+Under Title 42, immigration authorities are able to quickly remove many of the migrants they encounter – without giving them a chance to ask for asylum protection or other protections under U.S. law.
 The restrictions were put in place as a public health order by former President Donald Trump's administration in March 2020 when COVID-19 was just beginning to surge in this country.

-On Tuesday, the Supreme Court has ordered that the pandemic border restrictions for migrants seeking asylum known as Title 42 continue.
+On Tuesday, the Supreme Court blocked the Biden administration's plans to end the pandemic restrictions, at least temporarily.

-Under Title 42, immigration authorities were able to quickly remove many of the migrants they encountered — without giving them a chance to ask for asylum protection or other protections under U.S. law.
-The restrictions were put in place as a public health order by former President Donald Trump's administration in March 2020 when COVID-19 was just beginning to surge in this country.
+In a statement, White House spokeswoman Karine Jean-Pierre said the Biden administration would "comply with the order and prepare for the Court's review."

+"At the same time, we are advancing our preparations to manage the border in a secure, orderly, and humane way when Title 42 eventually lifts and will continue expanding legal pathways for immigration," she said.

 In November, Federal District Judge Emmet Sullivan ruled that Title 42 was unlawful, and set it to end Dec.
 21. But the Supreme Court paused that ruling on Dec.
-19. On Tuesday, the court said that though the government cannot wind down Title 42, it is not prevented from "taking any action with respect to that policy."
+19. On Tuesday, the court said the policy will remain in place while the legal challenge plays out, all but ensuring that the Title 42 restrictions will continue for at least the next few months.

-It's a victory for Republican attorneys general who asked the court to keep the restrictions in place, not because of a public health emergency, but because they say removing the restrictions would likely cause a surge of illegal immigration.
+It's a victory for Republican attorneys general from 19 states who asked the court to keep the restrictions in place, not because of a public health emergency, but because they say removing the restrictions would likely cause a surge of illegal immigration.

 The reality at the border